Sriganesh-k/solidity_Application/README.md

 # website_healthApp
-A web app for health Monitoring system which stores the data in container
+A web app for health Monitoring system which does Anonymisation Technique and keeps a track for data researcher.